-The European Data Protection Board (EDPB), which has replaced Article 29 Working Party (WP29), includes representatives from the data protection authorities of each EU member state.
+The European Data Protection Board (EDPB), which has replaced the Article 29 Working Party (WP29), includes representatives from the data protection authorities of each EU member state.
 It adopts guidelines for complying with the requirements of the GDPR.
-EDPB guidelines are no longer directly relevant to the UK regime and are not binding under the UK regime.
-However, they may still provide helpful guidance on certain issues.

 WP29 published the following guidelines which have been endorsed by the EDPB: